ErnieE5/ee5_base64/README.md

 Lua wiki                ~38MB       38924288  maximum resident set size

 ```
 I am not surprised at the Lua Wiki versions memory picture.
-I am was _stunned_ at the amount of memory consumed by Paul's version.
+I was _stunned_ at the amount of memory consumed by Paul's version.
 In fact, looking into why his code churns so much memory gave MY code a huge boost in encode performance.
 (Almost 20% from the prior check-in, thanks Paul!)
 I wasn't clear on the string:byte() method usage and a simple change had a __huge__ impact.
 (The 'bytes' table in Paul's code is the input string as a table of bytes.)
 <br/>
 <br/>